aijaz/mypi22/syllabus.md

 * Reading User Input
 * **Homework**
     * Babyshark.py
     * Write a program that asks you to input a string.
-Once you input a string it should print out that string, followed by “shark!
-Do do do, do do do!”
-3 times followed by the string, and then “shark”
+Once you input a string it should print out that string, followed by "shark!
+Do do do, do do do!"
+3 times followed by the string, and then "shark"
 ```
 	What is your name?
 	Baby